-Former CIA Director Brennan’s Attacks On Trump Puts Nation At Risk, According To Former CIA Officer
+Former CIA Director Brennan’s Attacks On Trump Puts Nation At Risk, According To Retired CIA Officer

 “The Russians may have something on [Mr. Trump] personally, that they could always roll out and make his life more difficult.
 That [Mr. Trump] has had this fawning attitude toward Mr. Putin…say[s] to me that he does have something to fear and something very serious to fear.”

-A few hours later, Brennan tried backtrack a bit when he told The New York Times, “I do not know if the Russians have something on Donald Trump that they could use as blackmail.”
+A few hours later, Brennan tried to backtrack a bit when he told The New York Times, “I do not know if the Russians have something on Donald Trump that they could use as blackmail.”

 In an article in the Washington Times, former CIA Clandestine Service Officer and Chief of Station Daniel Hoffman took issue with John Brennan and claimed the former CIA director’s comments had jeopardized national security.